 - You may be asked to hold your breath for a couple of seconds as each picture is taken, so that the breathing movement doesn’t blur the images.

-- A straightforward and conventional x-ray examination of the hand, for example, usually takes a few minutes.
+- A straightforward conventional x-ray examination, of the hand for example, usually takes a few minutes.
 Other types of x-ray examination may take longer.

 Immediately after an x-ray

-You can get dressed.
+After the x-ray you can get dressed (if you changed out of your clothes) and wait for further instructions.
 A radiologist will interpret the x-ray images.
-The results are usually sent to your doctor so you will need to make a follow-up appointment.
+The results are usually sent to your doctor, so you will need to make a follow-up appointment.

-An x-ray examination is a painless and non-invasive procedure that doesn’t cause any side effects.
+An x-ray examination is a painless and non-invasive procedure.
 You will not be radioactive after the test.
 The dose of radiation is considered safe – roughly the same as you would receive from the general environment in about one week.
-Your increased risk of developing cancer within 10 years of the x-ray examination is negligible (very small) at less than 0.01 per cent.

 Treatment will vary depending on the condition under investigation and the results of the x-ray examination.